Azure/Azure-AI-Content-Safety-Private-Preview/Annotation API Private Preview.md

 Currently, this API is only available in English.
 While users can try guidelines in other languages, we don't commit the output (like the languages of reasoning).
 We output the reasoning in the language of provided guidelines by default.
 New languages will be supported in the future.

-- ### Response label in output
+- ### Response sub-category in output

-In private preview, we only support outputting a single label but not multiple labels.
-If you want to define the final label out of multiple, please note in the emphasis, like "If the text hits multiple labels, output the maximum label".
+In private preview, we only support outputting a single sub-category but not multiple sub-categories.
+If you want to define the final sub-category out of multiple, please note in the emphases, like "If the text hits multiple sub-categories, output the maximum sub-category".

 ## 🗃Concepts